 COMMAND FDISK ТҮРЕ Function DESCRIPTION Erases and formats the internal memory.
 WARNING: All data will be lost, including configuration files.
 Once the command is issued, the MPS will respond with a confirmation message to approve the FDISK command or to cancel.
 SYNTAX FDISK RETURNS Type FDISKCONFIRM to confirm FDISK or STOP to escape FDISK Formatting Prompt when ready for next command.
-EXAMPLE FDISK Type FDISKCONFIRM to confirm FDISK or STOP to escape FDISK Formatting > NOTES FDISK will not remove the installed firmware application.
+EXAMPLE FDISK Type FDISKCONFIRM to confirm FDISK or STOP to escape FDISK Formatting > NOTES FDISK will not remove the installed firmware application, but will remove the file if in memory.
 NOTES FSIDKCONFIRM will trigger a Format Completed! message.